Blue Cave speedboat tour from Split

 What to do after?

 Split, like many other places has a plethora of things to keep you busy.
 Anything from tours from Split to historic architecture that is brimming with history.
 You won’t be starved from enjoyment whilst visiting.
 But if you happen to want to know which other places you can visit and admire during your stay in Croatia, well, we’ll tell you about some.
+Croatia having numerous locations that are well worth a visit, whether you plan on staying for a few days or a week.

 Enjoy a relaxing and delicious meal in one of the numerous restaurants that litter Split.
 Our personal best picks being: